-Editor Curt Smith asked celebrities across America to reminisce about baseball.
-They replied as vividly as their first visit to a park - a blur of fielder crouched, batter cocked, and pitcher draped against the stand - above all, the surety that there is no place on earth that you would rather be.
+When editor Curt Smith asked celebrities across America to reminisce about baseball, they replied as vividly as their first visit to a park: fielder crouched, batter cocked, and pitcher draped against the stand, above all, the surety that there was no place on earth that they would rather be.

-Rudolph Giuliani writes of a baseball life: "Sitting next to my father at Yankee Stadium during my first game, I felt like the luckiest kid in the world."
-Tom Brokaw and Dan Rather are less palatial, touting long-gone Strutz Field and Buffalo Stadium, respectively.
-George W. Bush hails Nolan Ryan.
-Jimmy Carter etches Game Seven of the 1992 National League playoff: "I can still hear the noise."
+Rudolph Giuliani wrote of a baseball life: "Sitting next to my father at Yankee Stadium during my first game, I felt like the luckiest kid in the world."
+Tom Brokaw and Dan Rather were less palatial, touting long-gone Strutz Field and Buffalo Stadium, respectively.
+George W. Bush hailed Nolan Ryan.
+Jimmy Carter etched Game Seven of the 1992 National League playoff: "I can still hear the noise."

 What does baseball mean?
-To composer Marvin Hamlisch, it denotes a Yankees fantasy camp; actor David Birney, a poem to his son; writer Davis Maraniss, dad listening to Harvey Haddix's 12-inning perfect game.
-To Charley Steiner, baseball gives running home new connotation.
+To composer Marvin Hamlisch, it denoted a Yankees fantasy camp; actor David Birney, a poem to his son; writer Davis Maraniss, dad listening to Harvey Haddix's 12-inning perfect game.
+To Charley Steiner, baseball gave running home new connotation.
 To Tim Russert, it meant Cal Ripken's record 2,131st straight game.
-Martin Sheen befriends a boy in Cooperstown.
 Doris Kearns Goodwin writes: "It [baseball] is the most timeless of all sports."
-This marvelous book shows why.
+This book shows why.